 The College Mental Health Programs present two summer term options.
-Each semester is a 6-week intensive, virtual learning experience dedicated to building collegiate resilience, community, wellness, and readiness for higher education.
+Each semester is a 6-week intensive, in-person learning experience dedicated to building collegiate resilience, community, wellness, and readiness for higher education.

 Summer NITEO is $5000 per semester, and financial assistance through the Center may be available to students and families based on need, as we do not work with insurance companies.

 The process for applying to NITEO and NITEO Summer is the same.
 Eligible applicants, young adults ages 18-24 living with a mental health condition, and members of their support team (e.g. families), are encouraged to visit with the College Mental Health Programs Director, Courtney Joly-Lowdermilk, to learn about the program and other College Mental Health Programs (CMHP) offered at the Center.

 After the initial meeting, students submit the CMHP application and schedule a follow-up meeting with the director to further discuss personal, educational, and wellness interests and goals.
 Applicants may also be invited to attend subsequent interviews with other NITEO staff.